donia-lab/MetaBGC/MetaBGC-Development/README.md

 2. The output of the quantify script is an abundance profile file **unique-biosynthetic-reads-abundance-table.txt**.

 ### Running MetaBGC-Cluster to generate biosynthetic read bins
-1. To generate BGC bins of â€œunique biosynthetic readsâ€, users should use the abundance profile file, **unique-biosynthetic-reads-abundance-table.txt**, produced by the MetaBGC-Quantify module as input for [MetaBGC-Cluster.py](https://github.com/donia-lab/MetaBGC/tree/master/MetaBGC-V1/MetaBGC-V1_Scripts/MetaBGC-Cluster/MetaBGC-Cluster.py).
+1. To generate BGC bins of **unique biosynthetic reads**, users should use the abundance profile file, **unique-biosynthetic-reads-abundance-table.txt**, produced by Quantify as input for ```metabgc cluster```.
 The input parameters to the script are:

 	```
 	A. --table, required=True: Path of tab-delimited abundance table,unique-biosynthetic-reads-abundance-table.txt, produced by MetaBGC-Quantify.
 	B. --max_dist, required=True: Maximum Pearson distance between two reads to be in the same cluster.
 (Def.=0.1)
 	C. --min_samples, required=True: Minimum number of samples required for a cluster.
 If min_samples > 1, noise are labelled as -1.
 (Def.=1).
-	D. --threads, required=False: Number of CPU threads.
+	D. --cpu, required=False: Number of CPU threads.
 (Def.=1)
 	```

-2. The cluster script produces a file, #ofThreads_DBSCAN.json, comprised of all the biosynthetic reads clustered in json format.
+2. The cluster script produces a file, unique-biosynthetic-reads-abundance-table_DBSCAN.json, comprised of all the biosynthetic reads clustered in json format.

 3. For synthetic datasets, we suggest examining bins that contain at least 50 reads, and for real datasets, we suggest examining bins that contain at least 10 reads (these are suggested parameters and may have to be tuned depending on the specific dataset and protein family analyzed).
 The resulting bins can be utilized in downstream analyses, such as targeted or untargeted assemblies to obtain the complete BGC, bin abundance calculations to determine the distribution of a given BGC in the entire cohort, etc. Please see the original MetaBGC publication for example analyses.